wp-plugins/videodesk/readme.txt

 <strong>What our customers say about videodesk</strong>

-<blockquote>“Since we started using videodesk, we have engaged quality clients on our websites, and video chat has made a positive impression on our online visitors.
-It has also humanized the existing virtual contact we have had with our prospects and clients." </blockquote>
+<blockquote>Since we started using videodesk, we have engaged quality clients on our websites, and video chat has made a positive impression on our online visitors.
+It has also humanized the existing virtual contact we have had with our prospects and clients. </blockquote>

-<blockquote>“We have successfully used videochat to stand out from our competitors and have authentic conversations with candidates and recruiters.
-Videodesk has made the pre-interview process for our recruitment consultants much simpler and quicker."</blockquote>
+<blockquote>We have successfully used videochat to stand out from our competitors and have authentic conversations with candidates and recruiters.
+Videodesk has made the pre-interview process for our recruitment consultants much simpler and quicker.</blockquote>

-<blockquote>“Thank you for the simplicity and easy setup of your solution.
+<blockquote>Thank you for the simplicity and easy setup of your solution.
 We started using it for our charitable trust as well as on our online store - it is a beautiful way to reach out to our contributors, visitors and prospects.
-We wish your company great success!"</blockquote>
+We wish your company great success!</blockquote>

 <strong>Scalable, high-value solution for large enterprises</strong>
 The solution is entirely scalable to any company or team size and if you need to upgrade to industry-leading tools such as co-browse, dual camera for product demos, two-way video, in-chat pdf sharing and much more, we can set you up with our entirely customized, paid Enterprise plan.